coq/coq/doc/sphinx/practical-tools/coqide.rst

 displayed on demand by using the ``View`` menu, or using the shortcut ``F1``.
 Queries can also be performed by selecting a particular phrase, then choosing an item from the ``Queries`` menu.
 The response then appears in the message window.
-Figure :ref:`fig:queryselected` shows the result after selecting of the phrase ``Nat.mul`` in the script window, and choosing ``Print`` from the ``Queries`` menu.
+The image above shows the result after selecting of the phrase ``Nat.mul`` in the script window, and choosing ``Print`` from the ``Queries`` menu.